 Our Analysis and Test Results

 The Trestles is an inexpensive synthetic option for all your car camping needs.
-It lost major points in the weight category because it is the heaviest bag in this review, but if weight and packed size are not concerns for you, keep reading.
+While its super warm and comfortable, it lost major points because it is the heaviest bag in this review.
+If weight and packed size are not big concerns, take a gander at this behemoth.

 For the women's version of this bag, Marmot claims to have added extra insulation in the foot box and head areas, which is an added bonus.
 The women's Trestles bag boasts 13 ounces more fill weight over the men's bag that is rated to the same temperature (15 F).

 The Trestles has some handy features, which also contribute to its weight.
 It has two zippers, one full length and the second 21" long so you can free your arms and torso to sit up or read a book.
 This option adds to the comfort if you're planning on spending a lot of time in your sleeping bag.
-The Sierra Designs Backcountry Bed has a similar feature that has a quilt style blanket built into an opening in the front of the bag that you can stick your arms out of or tuck in.
-The Trestles also has a small outside pocket for stashing your small items like headlamp in.
+The Trestles also has a small outside pocket for stashing small items like headlamps or phones.

 The Trestles is a warm but heavy sleeping bag for a decent price.
 It would be a great choice for a car camping sleeping bag for cooler climates.
 It's pretty comfortable and we like the liner fabrics pattern and the little stow pocket.
 It is a better value than the men's version.